victorbost/sanity-plugin-cloudinary-gallery-input/README.md

 A Sanity Studio input component for batch uploading and managing Cloudinary images with titles/captions and drag-and-drop ordering.

+## To come

+Use multiple text fields instead of just 2 Deduplication enhance for cloudinary upload
+Adding more sanity types and not only text

 ## Features

 - 🚀 **Batch Upload**: Upload multiple images at once using Cloudinary's upload widget